The LLVM Compiler Infrastructure

 • Proposals should be submitted to: Easychair Submission

 • Note: Travel grants are available to eligible candidates upon request.
-Please reach out to the program committee if you need travel grant for the workshop.
+Please reach out to the program committee if you need a travel grant.

 • Note: Invitation letters for visa application are available upon request.
-Please reach out to the program committee if you need invitation letter for visa application.
+Please reach out to the program committee if you need an invitation letter.

 The Ninth LLVM Performance Workshop will be held at (CGO 2025).
 The workshop is co-located with CC, HPCA, and PPoPP.
 If you are interested in attending the workshop, please register at the (CGO website).
 The LLVM workshop at CGO will be in-person.